Viki Gabor: Career

-On 10 July 2020, her birthday, Gabor announced her first album (available September 4, 2020).
+On 10 July 2020, her birthday, Gabor announced her first album (available from 4 September 2020).
 This album is titled "Getaway (Into My Imagination)".
-Gabor has many views on YouTube, Spotify, and other platforms.
-She also has a Facebook page, with over 20,000 likes.
-She is frequently featured on playlists such as Spotify's 'Hity lata 2020' and Digster Polska's Spotify playlist 'POPSztos'.

 At the Junior Eurovision Song Contest 2020, hosted in Poland for the second consecutive year following her win, Gabor performed the song "Arcade" as an interval act, together with previous Polish Junior Eurovision winner Roksana Węgiel and Eurovision 2019 winner Duncan Laurence.

-In August 2021, she signed a recording contract with Sony Music Entertainment Poland and announced the release of the single "Moonlight," which was released on September 3.
+In August 2021, she signed a recording contract with Sony Music Entertainment Poland and announced the release of the single "Moonlight," which was released on 3 September.
 In October, she became the face of ING Bank Śląski's advertising campaign titled Find Your Stage.
-On November 26, she released a music video for the single "Toxic Love."
-On February 4, 2022, she released the single "Napad na serce".
+On 26 November she released a music video for the single "Toxic Love."
+On 4 February 2022 she released the single "Napad na serce".
 In the spring of 2022, she took part in the sixteenth edition of the Polsat television entertainment program Your Face Sounds Familiar; after nine episodes, she reached the finals, where she placed fourth.
-On May 21, she performed during the Polsat SuperHit Festival 2022.
-On June 24, she performed a duet with Armenian singer and winner of Junior Eurovision 2022 Maléna, during the European Stadium of Culture in Rzeszów, singing Summer Walker's song "Girls Need Love."
+On 21 May she performed during the Polsat SuperHit Festival 2022.
+On 24 June she performed a duet with Armenian singer and winner of Junior Eurovision 2021 Maléna, during the European Stadium of Culture in Rzeszów, singing Summer Walker's song "Girls Need Love".

-Personal life

-Polish media have depicted Gabor and fellow young Polish singer Roksana Węgiel (also a winner of Junior Eurovision) as being in a rivalry.
-Both singers have denied these claims, with Viki describing Roksana as 'a great girl'.
-On September 18, 2020, her father was confirmed to have been attacked in the Mokotów district of Warsaw.
+On 11 May 2024, she was the spokesperson for Poland's jury votes at the Eurovision Song Contest 2024.